We have 18 children in our class. Our teacher is Miss Katie Loney. Our Classroom Assistant is Miss Holmes.

 - Writes simple sentences which can be read by themselves and others.

-Expressive Arts and Design: Models of sea creatures and boats.
+Expressive Arts and Design: Junk Modelling and painting

 Reading Books: They will be changed on a Monday and Friday, however, if you would like your child's reading book changed between these days, please place the book in the box.